-A common budgeting strategy that a lot of people adept is the 50-30-20 rule.
-This strategy will allow you to maintain focus on managing your monthly spending.
-Also, it allows you to plan out your future financial affairs.
+Many people adopt the 50-30-20 rule, which allows you to focus on managing your monthly spending.
+Also, it enables you to plan out your future financial affairs.
 Let’s look at what this strategy entails:

-The 50 in 50-30-20 means that you should not exceed 50% of your income when spending on monthly basic necessities.
-Basic necessities include your grocery bills, your utility bills and of course, your rent.
-So, if your monthly rent is just shy of 30%, you have about 20% of your income to spend on other basic necessities.
-Whereas, if you spend more or less than 30% of your income on rent, then you have to calculate how the differences will affect your monthly budgeting.
+The 50 in 50-30-20 means you should not exceed 50% of your income on monthly necessities, including your groceries.
+Necessities include your rent.
+If your monthly rent income ratio is just shy of 30%, you have about 20% of your income to spend on other necessities.
+On the other hand, if you spend more than 30% of your income on rent, you must calculate how the differences will affect your monthly budgeting.

-Other than that, the 30 in 50-30-20 refers to how much your income should go to nonobligatory spending.
+The 30 in 50-30-20 refers to how much your income should go to nonobligatory spending.
 This means that you should allocate less than 30% of your income to cover entertainment, dining, night-outs etc. Anything that you can live without is considered nonobligatory spending.
-Most people who don’t have a clear budgeting strategy would spend a lot more than 30% of their income in nonobligatory spending.
+People who don’t have a clear budgeting strategy would spend more than 30% of their income on nonobligatory spending.

-Last but not least, the 20 in 50-30-20 represents the percentage of your income that should go to your financial goals ‘bank’.
-Basically, just save 20% of your income for things that you want to do in the future.
-Savings for retirement, for your dream holiday, for your dream car, or even savings for a rainy day, they all can come from this part of the strategy.
+Lastly, the 20 in 50-30-20 represents the percentage of your income that should go to your financial goals ‘bank’.
+Just save 20% of your income on things you want to do in the future.
+Savings for retirement, your dream holiday, your dream car, or even saving for a rainy day can all come from this part of the strategy.

-However, what should you do if you accidentally jumped the gun and signed a contract that’s above your financial means?
-You have nothing to fret over because here on SPEEDHOME, we offer you a chance to terminate your contract early.
+However, what should you do if you accidentally jump the gun and sign a contract that’s above your financial means?
+You have nothing to fret over because here on SPEEDHOME, we offer you a chance to terminate your agreement early.
 You can learn all about it here.

-So for our readers out there, which one would you choose?
-Would you cut you rent by forgoing your quality of life or would you opt for convenience?
-Or, you would rather try to cut off your spending in other aspects of the budgeting strategy?
-Tell us what you think by leaving a comment down below!
+Which one would you choose?
+Would you cut your rent by forgoing your quality of life, or would you opt for convenience?
+Or would you cut off your spending in other aspects of the budgeting strategy?
+Tell us what you think by leaving a comment below!